yasuki0707/be-stt/README.md

 ## Features

 - Search specified keyWords in text data which is converted from audio data.
-- Output the result in the form of CSV or to Stdout
+- Output the result in the form of CSV or to Stdout.

 ---